DeepRegNet/DeepReg/docs/source/tutorial/run_cluster.md

 ## Contact and Version

-Please contact stefano.blumberg.17@ucl.ac.uk, for information about this questions about the cluster.
+Please contact stefano.blumberg.17@ucl.ac.uk, for information about the cluster.
 The information here is likely to change as UCL updates the software on the cluster.